mgnauck/js-payload-compress/README.md

 # js-payload-compress

-Use this to compress your 4k/8k/64k javscript intro.
+Use this to compress your 4k/8k/64k javascript intro.
 Compresses an input javascript with [zopfli](https://github.com/google/zopfli) deflate.
-Writes a html output file with a small unpack script in the onload attribute of a svg element that uses a [DecompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/DecompressionStream) to decompress and eval the input javascript.
+Writes a html output file containing a minimal unpack script in the onload attribute of a svg element that uses a [DecompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/DecompressionStream) to decompress and eval the input javascript.

 ## Build with:
 `gcc -lz -lzopfli -std=c17 -Wall -Wextra -pedantic -o js-payload-compress js-payload-compress.c`